nikolaypavlov/MLPNeuralNet/README.md

 ```

 ## Getting started
 This instruction describes on how to install MLPNeuralNet using the [CocoaPods](http://cocoapods.org/).
 It is written for Xcode 5, using the iOS 7 SDK.
-If you are familiar with with 3rd-party library management, just clone [MLPNeuralNet repo](https://github.com/nikolaypavlov/MLPNeuralNet) on Github and import it to XCode directly as a subproject.
+If you are familiar with 3rd-party library management, just clone [MLPNeuralNet repo](https://github.com/nikolaypavlov/MLPNeuralNet) on Github and import it to XCode directly as a subproject.

 ### Step 1.
 Install CocoaPods
 [CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C. Installing it is as easy as running the following commands in the terminal: